BTEI Facebook PageCheck us out on: www.facebook.com/BTEIKilkenny

 How will I know if I have obtained a BTEI place?

 Once the BTEI office has received your Full Application and Social Welfare Form (if applicable), your name will be placed on a waiting list for the course(s) applied for.
 You will then be invited to an Information/Registration Session for the course you have expressed an interest in.
-In general, your place will be confirmed within one week of attending this session.
+In general, your place will be confirmed within two week of attending this session.